ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. note::

-   This function is poorly documented.
-It needs more testing and information.
+   This function needs more testing.

 **Parameters:**